LuciusofLegend/Gateway/README.md

  - minor is used when the release includes no breaking changes.
 Patch is set to 0.
  - patch is for non-breaking bugfixes or similar changes.

+ If you see -dev after a version number, it means that this is a non-finalized release.
+Mods or texture packs based on developement versions are unsupported.

 #### Roadmap coming soon